Hong Kong enters recession as protests again erupt in flames

 They said an officer had removed a journalist’s mask, which had seemed an “undesirable” incident, but they said they did not know the full context.
 The Hong Kong Free Press reporter was arrested for failing to show ID and being uncooperative and obstructing police.

-Protesters have routinely torched store fronts and businesses including banks, particularly those owned by mainland Chinese companies and vandalized the city’s MTR Corp metro which has shut down services to stop protesters gathering.
+Protesters have routinely torched store fronts and businesses including banks, particularly those owned by mainland Chinese companies and vandalised the city’s MTR Corp metro which has shut down services to stop protesters gathering.

 The MTR has closed early for the past few weeks and said it will again shut down two hours early on Monday to repair damage.